 Not only is it a spectacular stadium, but you can also do a guided tour of it – from the roof!
 The two-hour-long roof climb tours take you 50 metres above the ground as you walk around the roof of the oval.
-There are a range of tour options available – all provide great views of oval and the city skyline.
+There is a range of tour options available – all provide great views of the oval and the city skyline.

 For something unique, try a dusk or night tour.
 The dusk tour gives you a chance, if the weather co-operates, to see the sky light up at sunset and the ground change character as the lights go on.
 The night tour has a party atmosphere.
 Tunes are playing as you walk around, and you get a post-climb cocktail at the end of the tour.

 For a long time, Adelaide has been known as the Festival State, and if you travel through the city in February and March, you’ll see why.
 Second, only to the Edinburgh Fringe, Adelaide’s Fringe brings the city alive.
 Every Theatre, town hall, club, park – in fact, any open space – has performers and shows.

 Everywhere you look, there are comedians and street performers – it is an exciting time to be in Adelaide.
 As if the Fringe wasn’t enough, the world music festival WOMADelaide comes to town in March too.

 If you happen to miss the Adelaide Fringe, the three-week Adelaide Cabaret Festival takes place in June.
 If intimate performances on a cold winter night sound like your kind of thing, you’ll love it.